What Credit Cards Are Accepted in Switzerland?

 Just like Visa, MasterCard enjoys widespread acceptance in Switzerland.
 Both of these credit card giants are well-received in cities, tourist areas, and even most rural spots.

-Both Visa and MasterCard have about 100,000 acceptance points in Switzerland.
+MasterCard has more than 160,000 acceptance points in Switzerland.

 Is American Express (Amex) accepted in Switzerland?

-American Express has about 90,000 acceptance points in Switzerland.
+American Express has more than 149,000 acceptance points in Switzerland.
 However, due to the higher transaction fees associated with Amex, some smaller businesses and merchants, especially in less urban areas, may not accept it.

 Is Diners Club accepted in Switzerland?

-Once a pioneer in the credit card industry, Diners Club’s acceptance has waned over the years.
 In Switzerland, it’s accepted at a number of establishments, but by far not as widely as Visa or MasterCard.
-It has about 20,000 acceptance points in Switzerland.
+Diners Club has about 115,000 acceptance points in Switzerland.

 Is Discover accepted in Switzerland?